ravi312/camp/index.md

 ## Learn chess fundamentals with Aishwarya

 Are you interested to enrol your child in chess classes?
-Depending on the current level, currently there are two batches which one can enrol in - Beginner or Intermediate.
-The mentoring is done online in small batch size.
+Currently there are two batches which one can enrol in - Beginner or Intermediate.
+The mentoring will be done online.

 ![](./chess-pic-2.png)

 ### Key highlights

-- Small group size leading to better understanding
 - Collaborative Learning (Have a cohort to work along)
 - Nurture analytical thinking skills by learning chess
 - Designed for children